 Other movies the ksar has starred in over the years include: Time Bandits (1981), Marco Polo (1982), the Jewel of the Nile starring Michael Douglas (1987), the Last Temptation of Christ by Martin Scorsese (1988), Kundun, which is supposed to be set in Tibet (1997), the Mummy starring Brendan Fraser (1999), Gladiator starring Russell Crowe (2000), Alexander starring Colin Farrell (2004), Kingdom of Heaven starring Orlando Bloom (2005), Prince of Persia starring Jake Gyllenhal (2010) and many more.

 And, most exciting of all, Aït Benhaddou was transformed – via CGI – into the slaving city of Yunkai, one of the three great Ghiscari city-states of Slaver’s Bay, in the TV adaptation of Game of Thrones.

 Daenerys Targaryen and her army of Unsullied liberated the slaves of Yunkai from their masters.
 When the fighting was over the Mother of Dragons and her advisers stood outside the city gates (you can see the city gates in the picture above).

 ‘People learn to love their chains’, Daenerys whispers nervously, before swarms of freed slaves flood out of the city to thank her for their freedom.

 Practical information and more on Aït Benhaddou:

-Aït Benhaddou is 32 km from the city of Ourzazate, and 185 km from Marrakech (about a 4 hour drive).
+Aït Benhaddou is 32 km from the city of Ourzazate, and 185 km from Marrakesh (about a 4 hour drive).
 There are no public transport options so you’ll need to join a tour or hire a car and drive yourself.
 More transport info here.